SylvioLeonZanotti/CollabCoins/README.md

 - **Python**: Programming language used for system development.
 - **Customtkinter**: Library used to create the graphical interface.
+- **SQL**: Database used to store employee information and point transactions.

 ## 🫂 Goals